 These chairs tend to have fixed-position backrests that cannot be adjusted.

-Most camping chairs in this style come with an attached table with a drink holder.
+Most camping chairs in this style come with an attached table and drink holder.
 They also tend to feature higher weight capacities than other options.

-Lounge-chair-style camping chairs, like the OZtrail Sun, are the perfect option for those who are willing to sacrifice some space in the boot for a lot of added comfort.
+Lounge-chair-style camping chairs, like the OZtrail Sun, are the perfect option for those willing to sacrifice some space in the boot for a lot of added comfort.

 When folded out, these large chairs take up a ton of room.
 And when folded down, they tend to be heavy and take up more space than your standard fold-flat chair.
 But for those who do a lot of car or caravan camping, the comfort these types of chairs provide is well worth the extra space.